Mission to Moscow: Controversy

 The film's pro-Soviet tone was criticized in the United States even at the time of its release.
 John Dewey wrote an op-ed to The New York Times calling Mission to Moscow "the first instance in our country of totalitarian propaganda for mass consumption--a propaganda which falsifies history through distortion, omission or pure invention of facts."
 The Republican National Committee called it "New Deal propaganda."
 At the same time, the film initially had its defenders.
 Herman Shumlin called the film "an instrument for understanding and friendship between the Allies."
 Senator Sheridan Downey read a letter from a United States Army sergeant serving in the Italian campaign into the Congressional Record noting that Nazi propaganda he had seen criticized the Soviet Union in similar terms to American critiques of the film.

 The House Committee on Un-American Activities would later cite Mission to Moscow as one of three examples of pro-Soviet films made by Hollywood, the other two being The North Star and Song of Russia.
-It's been called "unquestionably the most blatant piece of pro-Stalinist propaganda ever offered by the American mass media".
+It has been called "unquestionably the most blatant piece of pro-Stalinist propaganda ever offered by the American mass media".